Blog

 }

-With this approach, the author table is the owning side of the relationship.
-This means the author table will have the foreign key book_id.
-For these reasons, the mappedBy = is moved to the Book entity definition.
+Here, the author table is the owning side of the relationship, holding the foreign key book_id.
+Thus, mappedBy is set in the Book entity definition.

 Running an example...